Guitar Secrets, Lead Guitar Made Easy

 The tablature has been included below.

-The illustration below shows the notes that make up the A minor pentatonic scale at the 15th fret.
+The illustration above shows the notes that make up the A minor pentatonic scale at the 15th fret.
 Notice that you start with the Low E string G note 15th fret and work your way down through the scale to the G note high E string 15th fret.
-Play this fingering pattern a couple hundred times or until you can play it none stop without looking.
+Play this fingering pattern a couple hundred times or until you can play it non stop, without looking.

 Listen G to G

-Earlier I mentioned to you that after 12 frets everything repeats.
-Well we have finally reached that point.
 The next position for the A minor pentatonic scale is the 17th fret.
-That is the same fingering as the root note fret.
-If you remember the A minor pentatonic scale root note fret was on the 5th fret.
+That is the same fingering as the root note fret 5th fret position.
 We should go take a look at this position.
-We will also call this the root note fret, but it's 12 frets higher.
+We will also call this the root note fret, but it’s 12 frets higher.
 A minor pentatonic at the 17th fret A note.

 Good Luck,